golsun/SpaceFusion/README.md

 # SpaceFusion
 SpaceFusion is a regularized multi-task learning paradigm proposed to align and structure the unstructured latent spaces learned by different models trained over different datasets.
-Of particular interest is its application to neural conversation modelling, where SpaceFusion is used to [jointly optimize the relevance and diversity of generated responses](https://arxiv.org/abs/1902.11205).
+Of particular interest is its application to neural conversation modelling, where SpaceFusion is used to jointly optimize the relevance and diversity of generated responses [NAACL-19](https://arxiv.org/abs/1902.11205).

 ### News
 * Provided [scripts](https://github.com/golsun/SpaceFusion/tree/master/data) to generate **Switchboard** and **Reddit** dataset.